aami-dodon/Udoy/app/shared/theme/README.md

 | `surface.{base, muted, raised, subtle, overlay, inverted}` | Semantic background colors that adapt to depth. | `bg-surface-raised`, `bg-surface-muted`, `text-on-surface` |
 | `info-*`, `success-*`, `warning-*`, `danger-*` | Feedback palettes that drive alerts, badges, and progress. | `badge badge--success`, `alert alert--danger` |

+### Token visualization helpers

+- `bg-token-<group>-<shade>` — maps directly to the raw hex/rgba value of each color token.
+Helpful for building color swatches without falling back to inline styles.
+- `w-spacing-<token>` — exposes spacing tokens as widths (the preset multiplies the value by two and clamps at 100%) for rhythm previews like rulers or padding bars.
+- `w-progress-<percent>` — lightweight percentage utilities (`0`–`100`) so progress indicators stay tokenized.

+Use these helpers when documenting or testing tokens to stay compliant with the "no inline styles" policy.

 ### Typography

 Custom font stacks power two type layers: